 The rear and bow engines are the same thing only using the appropriate engine sound in the Bookended Audio Player script

-Once your various emitters are created and placed, you can a*sign them to the Thruster Part script from all the relevant SubParts.
+Once your various emitters are created and placed, you can assign them to the Thruster Part script from all the relevant SubParts.

 Back to the ship prefab, you can also fill out the empty sounds components and Hull script entry: